ConsistencyPlus/ConsistencyPlus/CONTRIBUTING.md

 Contributing, for the purposes of this, can include a lot of things.
 So that's what this page is here for.

-Our team has many different roles, such as developers, translators, artists, and other general contributors.
+Our team has many roles, such as developers, translators, and artists.
 The best way to get into contact with us is to talk to us on Discord.
-You can either message us directly (Carter - `Cart3r#7285` and/or Siuol - `"Siuol" Appeared#5729` ), or you can join our [Discord server](https://discord.gg/VeNX7h8bAK).
+You can either message one of the project leads directly (Carter - `Cart3r#7285`, Siuol - `"Siuol" Appeared#5729`, and TropheusJay - `Tropheus Jay#7241` ), or you can join our [Discord server](https://discord.gg/VeNX7h8bAK).

 Of course, any contributions will be credited.
-We still have a few names to add before our credits are up to date, but anyone who has made contributions will be included.
+We try and keep our credits up to date to include all who have contributed, but if we missed anyone please let us know!

 ### Code Contributors/Developers